 The bride kept her makeup soft and framed her face with romantic loose waves, which she accented with a veil.
 The dress was Vera Wang's Ester.
 "I knew I wanted sleeves, but didn't want something too heavy since the wedding was outdoors," says Sabrina.
 "I loved the sheer sleeves and delicate cowl neck."

-Before their Jewish ceremony, Greg and Sabrina signed a ketubah embellished with gold and flowers.
+Before their Jewish ceremony, Greg and Sabrina signed a ketubah from The Ketubah embellished with gold and flowers.

 Sabrina carried a white-on-white bouquet of garden roses, ranunculus, hellebores, freesia, gardenias, and orchids.
 The stem was wrapped in fabric from Sabrina's mother's wedding gown.